Tarim mummies: Arguments for cultural transmission from West to East

+Famous mummies

 The Princess of Xiaohe

-The Princess of Xiaohe (小河公主) was unearthed and also named by the archaeologists of Xinjiang Institute of Archaeology at Xiaohe Cemetery Tomb M11, 102 km west of Loulan, Nop Nur, Xinjiang in 2003.
-She has flaxen hair and long eyelashes and was wrapped in a white wool cloak with tassels and wore a felt hat, string skirt, and fur-lined leather boots.
+The Princess of Xiaohe (小河公主) was unearthed and also named by the archaeologists of Xinjiang Institute of Archaeology at Xiaohe Cemetery Tomb M11, 102 km west of Loulan, Lop Nur, Xinjiang in 2003.
+She has reddish brown hair and long eyelashes and was wrapped in a white wool cloak with tassels and wore a felt hat, string skirt, and fur-lined leather boots.
 She was buried with wooden pins and three small pouches of ephedra and twigs and branches of ephedra were placed beside the body.
 She is not permanently exhibited in any museum.

 The Beauty of Loulan

-The Beauty of Loulan (also referred to as the Loulan Beauty) is the most famous of the Tarim mummies, along with the Cherchen Man.
+The Beauty of Loulan (also referred to as the "Loulan Beauty" or the "Beauty of Krorän") is the most famous of the Tarim mummies, along with the Cherchen Man.
 She was discovered in 1980 by Chinese archaeologists working on a film about the Silk Road.
 The mummy was discovered near Lop Nur.
 She was buried 3 feet beneath the ground.
 The mummy was extremely well preserved because of the dry climate and the preservative properties of salt.
 She was wrapped in a woolen cloth; the cloth was made of two separate pieces and was not large enough to cover her entire body, thereby leaving her ankles exposed.
 The Beauty of Loulan was surrounded by funerary gifts.
 The Beauty of Loulan has been dated back to approximately 1800 BCE.

-Life and death

 The Beauty of Loulan lived around 1800 BCE, until about the age of 45, when she died.
 Her cause of death is likely due to lung failure from ingesting a large amount of sand, charcoal, and dust.
 According to Elizabeth Barber, she probably died in the winter because of her provisions against the cold.
 The rough shape of her clothes and the lice in her hair suggest she lived a difficult life.

-Appearance and clothing

-Hair

 The Beauty of Loulan's hair colour has been described as auburn.
 Her hair was infested with lice.

-Clothing

 The Beauty of Loulan is wearing clothing made of wool and fur.
 Her hood is made of felt and has a feather in it.
 She is wearing rough ankle-high moccasins made of leather, with fur on the outside.
 Her skirt is made of leather, with fur on the inside for warmth.
 She is also wearing a woolen cap.
 According to Elizabeth Barber, these provisions against the cold suggest she died during the winter.

-Accessories

 The Beauty of Loulan possesses a comb, with four teeth remaining.
-Barber suggests that this comb was a dual purpose tool to comb hair and to "pack the weft in tightly during weaving."

-She possesses a "neatly woven bag or soft basket."
+Barber suggests that this comb was a dual purpose tool to comb hair and to "pack the weft in tightly during weaving".
+She possesses a "neatly woven bag or soft basket".
 Grains of wheat were discovered inside the bag.

-In popular culture

 A 23-poem sequence on the Beauty of Loulan appears in the Canadian poet Kim Trainor's Karyotype (2015).